 The film won several awards including Best Adventure Film at the Kendal International Mountain Film Festival and the British Underwater Film Festival.

-"This was genuine exploration and it was really exciting," stated Chris Jewel.
+"This was genuine exploration and it was really exciting," stated Chris Jewell.
 "We traced the water's route to a canyon seven miles away.
 We knew where it was heading, but we did not know what was in between."

 Please send more help

 Earlier today at around 07.00 UK time, a request was made by the British cave divers in Thailand and the Thai authorities, to send out additional personnel and equipment.
-Tonight Jason Mallinson and Chris Jewel checked in a plethora of equipment weighting 500kg / 1102 lbs onto the Thai Airways overnight flight.
+Tonight Jason Mallinson and Chris Jewell checked in a plethora of equipment weighting 500kg / 1102 lbs onto the Thai Airways overnight flight.

 "The divers are flying out 13 cylinders, four rebreathers, tubs of sofnolime (a substance that absorbs carbon dioxide in a rebreather), three drysuits and a pile of A clamp adaptors" stated Gavin Newman.
 The Thai air cylinders are fitted with A clamp valve fittings, and the British divers all have DIN first stages on their regulators.
 The divers are therefore having to fly in adaptors so that the local cylinders can be used."